What is this government refinance program and what are the conditions?

 - Your mortgage is for a larger amount than the value of your home right now.

-- The outstanding amount of your mortgage is not greater than 125% of the current value of your house.
+- The outstanding amount of your loan is not greater than 125% of the current value of your house.

-- You can prove that you are able to pay for the new payments for your refinance mortgage.
+- You can prove that you are able to pay for the new payments for your mortgage refinance.

 Some of the great features of this Obama refinance program: